deepwoodssec/astra/README.md

 Autonomous systems operate on a loop: sense, decide, act.
 ASTRA provides the methodology and tooling to break each stage of that loop, the transitions between them, and chain findings into operational impact.

+Modular by design.
+Use what you need, extend what you don't.

 This isn't data theft.
 This is systems that move, fly, drive, manufacture.
 Kinetic consequences.

 ---